jikamens/jik-backup-utilities/README.md

 either use it as inspiration for writing your own stuff, or slice and dice it a bit to get it working.
-While I'm happy to provide this code to people who can benefit from it, I do not have the time or energy to help you get this code working for other you.
+While I'm happy to provide this code to people who can benefit from it, I do not have the time or energy to help you get this code working for you.
 This is not intended to be plug-and-play; rather it's intended to be an assist for people who can read this code and know what to do with it themselves.

 ### A note about cron